 Those who take any of the prescription medications covered by the offence should speak to their GP or pharmacist if they are concerned about the level of drug which they have been prescribed.
 The limits for legal drugs have been set within or above normal therapeutic doses; therefore most patients need not be concerned.
 Those who are taking higher than usual doses would have a medical defence available to them if the medication has been personally prescribed to them, they have taken the medication in accordance with prescribing instructions, and they have adhered to any restrictions concerning the length of time that they are required to refrain from driving after taking their medication.
 We would advise those taking higher than average doses of relevant medicines carry with them evidence of the prescribing instructions given to them by their health care professional.
 This will speed up investigations into their medical defence.
 Users of prescription medication should also consult their GP if they are considering taking over-the-counter medication to supplement their prescription to find out whether the additional medicine could put them over the limit.

-If your driving licence has been put in jeopardy by any motoring offence such as drink driving, drug driving, failure to provide a specimen or totting up you can call our free advice line anytime on 0333 323 1830 for specialist advice and representation which could save your licence. .detection times, drug driving law, illegal drugs, medical defence, prescription medication, specified limits
+If your driving licence has been put in jeopardy by any motoring offence such as drink driving, drug driving, failure to provide a specimen or totting up you can call our free advice line anytime on 0333 323 1830 for specialist advice and representation which could save your licence. .Tags: detection times, drug driving law, illegal drugs, medical defence, prescription medication, specified limits